Solutions-Nitriques/oembed_field/README.md

 - Adds a field that takes as input the link to the page that has the embeded media
 - Caches the oEmbed XML info into the database
-	- Easily get it into via your Data Sources
+	- Easily incorporate this XML via your Data Sources
 	- Refreshes the info each time the entry is saved
-- Currently supported services:
+- *Currently supported services:
 	- **Vimeo**
 	- **Youtube**
 	- **Dailymotion**